vivianamarquez/adaption-kirundi-sft-starter/README.md

 Question:

-> Did the model actually answer in Kirundi/Rundi?
+> Did the model actually answer in Kirundi?

 The preferred automatic evaluator is an African-language-aware language ID model such as [`UBC-NLP/afrolid_1.5`](https://huggingface.co/UBC-NLP/afrolid_1.5).
 If that is too heavy or unavailable, the notebook includes a transparent fallback heuristic and marks it as a fallback.